-Welcome to our fencing club for ages 5-17 yrs Mini Fence 5-7 Other Groups 8-17
+Welcome to our fencing club for ages 5-17 years

 Please arrive 5 minutes before the session starts to be ready to go.

 WHAT TO WEAR?
 T-shirt, tracksuit trousers and suitable sports trainers.
-Mini Fence Long-sleeved top
+For Mini Fence please bring a long-sleeved top.

 FENCING is a complicated sport involving many different physical and mental skills.
 These are built up using the British Fencing Achievement Awards (Grades 1-6), individual and group lessons with the coaches and fighting practice.
 As your skills and confidence develop, you can move on to more competitive fencing and enter local and national competitions if you wish to, giving the opportunity to meet new opponents and learn how to cope with different styles of fencing.

 Competitive fencing uses electric scoring apparatus and we are lucky enough to have plenty of this equipment for the juniors to use.
 Please take good care of this equipment as it is for all members of the club.